Be prepared. Lacking the proper wind mitigation features on your roof can lead to serious damage.

 Protecting your home and family is important to your peace of mind.
 In the Gulf Coast states and Greater San Antonio, your home protection plan should include features to prevent wind damage.
 In a hurricane or severe storm, heavy wind can destroy your roof and other parts of your home.
 There are improvements that can make your home safer and bring significant savings on your insurance premium, and Premier Roofing and Contracting can help.

 By installing wind mitigation features on your home and documenting the improvements with a wind mitigation inspection, you can qualify for discounts on your insurance policy.

-If you’re interested in wind damage protection for your home, call us today at 1-844-801-3555 or click below to get started with a free estimate in San Antonio, Dallas, New Braunfels, and nearby Texas!
+If you’re interested in wind damage protection for your home, call us today at 1-844-620-1450 or click below to get started with a free estimate in San Antonio, Dallas, New Braunfels, and nearby Texas!

 There are a variety of improvements that can help limit the damage caused to your home by high winds.
 Even if your home is insured, repairing the damage caused by a windstorm will still be costly.

 Here at Premier Roofing and Contracting, we offer wind mitigation solutions to help protect your home from damage and prevent expensive repairs.
 Our qualified contractors will inspect your home to determine which improvements are necessary.
 There are several techniques to consider for wind mitigation, including:

 It's important to first determine the condition of your existing roof deck and covering by getting it inspected by a professional.
 Any missing or loose shingles or roof tiles should be replaced.
 In Texas, the roof covering should be rated to resist high winds and should be fastened using nails, not staples.
 If you're planning on having your roof replaced, you should choose a material with a higher wind rating that's also code-approved in Texas.
 Whether you need roof repair or replacement, our expert roofers can help you select the best roof material for your home.